Washing your hands is the best way to stop germs from spreading.

 |Blood Pressure Screenings

-The Health Department provides two free blood pressure clinics every
+The Health Department provides blood pressure screenings at the

 Information about blood pressure and the importance of monitoring can